redromnon/HeroicBashLauncher/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-### Before posting this issue, make sure you've read the [Issues section in the Readme](https://github.com/redromnon/HeroicBashLauncher#issues-and-suggestions) and the [Flatpak/Steam-Deck guide](https://github.com/redromnon/HeroicBashLauncher/wiki/Steam-Deck-(Flatpak)-Guide).
+### Before posting this issue, make sure you've read the [Issues section in the Readme](https://github.com/redromnon/HeroicBashLauncher#issues-and-suggestions).

+### If you're a Flatpak or Deck user, also make sure to read the [Flatpak/Steam-Deck guide](https://github.com/redromnon/HeroicBashLauncher/wiki/Steam-Deck-(Flatpak)-Guide).

 **Describe the bug**
 A clear and concise description of what the bug is.